osmedeus/documentation/src/installation/token.md

 There are some places that tokens will store in Osmedeus below

-- [x] Amass config files `amass.ini` and `amass-extensive.ini` at  **`~/osmedeus-base/data/configs/`** which is mainly responsible for the subdomain enumeration.
+- [x] Amass config files `~/osmedeus-base/data/amass-config/datasources.yaml` at  **`~/osmedeus-base/data/configs/`** which is mainly responsible for the subdomain enumeration.

 - [x] Main config file **`~/osmedeus-base/token/osm-default.rc`**

 ## Amass config

-The **amass.ini** use for the general flow (default) when you run the scan with this command `osmedeus scan -t sample.com`

-The **amass-extensive.ini** use for the extentive flow when you run the scan with this command `osmedeus scan -f extentive -t sample.com`

-All of your token like Shodan, Censys, SecurityTrails and others should be store there.
+All your tokens, such as Shodan, Censys, SecurityTrails, and others are store in `~/osmedeus-base/data/amass-config/datasources.yaml`.
+You can begin making modifications to the configuration there to utilize third-party services while using Osmedeus.

 ## Some other tokens